-

 Accra – Kumasi

-End the day at the Kumasi Cultural Centre, which offers a good account of the rich Ghanaian culture, provides evidence of the Ashanti Kingdom’s eminent past.
+On arrival, we will visit the Kumasi Cultural Centre, which offers a good account of the rich Ghanaian culture, provides evidence of the Ashanti Kingdom’s eminent past.
 It houses the Prempeh II Jubilee museum, which provides a fascinating collection of Asante’s history.

 Kumasi – Cape Coast